RnewGrab Deal : Flat 20% off on live classes - SCHEDULE CALL Rnew

 Exponents and logarithm functions in Java

 There are plenty of functions that are dedicated to exponential and logarithmic calculations.
-Here, we will be discussing the most common functions that are frequently used by developers.
+Here, we will be discussing the most common functions that developers frequently use.
 A list of functions includes –

 Let us discuss each of the functions in detail below –